boredzo/Business-Card-Maker/README.md

 This Mac app is a basic word processor (like TextEdit) that is capable of exporting the document to a sheet of business cards.

-The app's native document format is RTF, and exports sheets as PDF.
+The app's native document format is RTF, and it exports sheets as PDF.

 ### Future features